 Go to class group/s: 13

-A review of one variable differential calculus, integral calculus, linear algebra and complex numbers is suggested.
+A review of differential calculus and linear algebra is suggested.

 Modeling in applied science always requires mathematical and statistical tools.
 In particular, Economic Theory makes a large use of some classical mathematical topics such as Mathematical Programming and Dynamical Systems.
 The development of technology has increased computing power making manageable and convenient the use of many mathematical techniques.
 Notwithstanding, the implementation and the comprehension of any model needs the knowledge of the available tools.
 The course goal is providing the main mathematical and analytical tools which are used in models applied to Economics and Decision Theory.